rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_patches.md

   **KB**

   A comma separated list of KB patches to search for.
+Default is: `KB2871997, KB2928120`

   **MSFLOCALS**

   Search for missing patches for which there is a MSF local module.
+Default is `true`.

   **SESSION**